 1. Cycle count: Keep an eye on your MacBook battery life and charge capacity by regularly checking the battery cycle count

-To check the cycle count of your battery, click to the Apple menu found in the upper left of the screen and select the “About This Mac” submenu.
+To check the cycle count of your battery, click the Apple menu found in the upper left of the screen and select the “About This Mac” submenu.
 A dialogue box will appear showing the “Overview” section by default.
 Within the “Overview” section, click the “System Report”.

 Keeping your MacBook plugged means that it is not using the battery for energy.
-This is indicated in the battery status menu found in the upper right of your screen.
+This is indicated in the battery status menu found in the upper right portion of your screen.
 To be specific, the menu indicates whether or not the battery is charged and what power source is being used at the moment.
-When kept plugged, the menu indicates the power source comes from the power adapter and thereby, from an electrical outlet.
+When kept plugged, the menu indicates that the power source comes from the power adapter and thereby, from an electrical outlet.

-Having your device plugged to an electrical outlet also means that you are not subjecting the battery under a charge-and-discharge cycle.
+Having your device plugged into an electrical outlet also means that you are not subjecting the battery under a charge-and-discharge cycle.
 Essentially, while using the power adapter, the battery charge remains full at 100 percent.
 Thus, it is always better to use the power adapter as a default power source to prolong the lifespan of your MacBook battery.